Signs of Readiness For An Exclusive Relationship Vs Casual Dating

 If your partner is ready to be exclusive, but you aren't, be open and honest about it.
 While it may initially hurt the person, and possibly the relationship, it can be healthier for both of you in the long run.

 Being honest about your feelings can be possible while still being compassionate.
-For example, you can tell your love interest you aren't ready to commit right now but express your intentions for your relationship.
-While turning down an offer to become exclusive may end your current dating relationship, it could also allow you the space to find what you're looking for rather than forcing something that isn’t right.
+For example, if you feel pressure to commit, you can tell your love interest you aren't ready to commit right now but express your intentions for your relationship.
+While turning down an offer to become exclusive may end your current dating relationship, it could also allow you the space to find what you want rather than forcing something that isn’t right.
 If you're uncomfortable expressing yourself this way, consider contacting a therapist for support.

 If you're unsure whether you're ready to commit or have other doubts about your relationship, unbiased outside advice might be helpful.
 While your friends and family can be a valuable resource for discussing challenges, they may have preconceptions that make it difficult for them to be completely neutral.
 For example, if your parents are eager for you to get married, they may push you to commit when you aren't ready.
 Alternatively, maybe your friend has seen you with a broken heart, so they hesitate to encourage you to try again.